its2mc/openCVBuildathon/README.md

 made for the linux operating system, specifically debian based systems i.e. with apt-get.

-2. In your command line typing "<i>npm run run-server</i>" will start up the web server, although you can start it from a remote pc.
+2. In your command line typing "<i>npm run server</i>" will start up the web server, although you can start it from a remote pc.

-3. To start all the python scripts just run "<i>npm run run-scripts</i>" onto your command line.
+3. To start the python scripts just run "<i>npm run imageServer</i>" for the image server, "<i>npm run cameraServer</i>" for the camera server and "<i>npm run videoServer</i>" for the video server onto your command line.
 This will run image.py, video.py, camera.py log their outputs to image.log, video.log and camera.log respectively.

 ##Installation (Windows)